majidkambarath/Assigment_paperplan/README.md

 # Paperplane_Frontend
 Paperplane_frontEnd is a comprehensive virtual healthcare solution that connects patients and healthcare providers.
-It offers a range of features to enhance the healthcare experience, including WhatsApp chat integration, appointment booking, secure payments, and data analytics.
+It offers a range of features to enhance the healthcare experience, including WhatsApp chatBot integration, appointment booking, secure payments, and data analytics.

 ## Features